techprimate/TPPDF/Documentation/Usage.md

 document.add(text: text, lineSpacing: spacing)
 ```

-During the render process it will create an attributed string using the font set by `setFont(font:)` and the text color set by `setTextColor(color:)`.
+During the render process it will create an attributed string using the font set by `set(font:)` and the text color set by `set(textColor:)`.

 ### Attributed Text